johnanishgitc/DataLynk_app/docs/Performance_Improvements_Summary.md

-# TallyCatalyst Performance Improvements Summary
+# DataLynk Performance Improvements Summary

 ## 🎯 Overview
-This document summarizes the comprehensive performance improvements implemented across the TallyCatalyst React Native application.
+This document summarizes the comprehensive performance improvements implemented across the DataLynk React Native application.
 The optimizations were implemented in phases to ensure stability and measurable improvements.

 ## 📊 Completed Phases